mcamimejia/space-station/README.md

 npm install
 ```

-Run SQL Script in your server to have access to the Data Base
+Run SQL Script in your server to have access to the Data Base:

 ```sh
 space_station_db.sql
 ```

-Change server credentials to match your server
+Change server credentials to match your server:

 ```sh
 space-station/myApp/database/config/config.js  -->